zennlyu/zennlyu/README.md

-- 👋 Ciao~ @zennlyu here.
+👋 Ciao~ @zennlyu here.
-- 👀 Software Engineer at HelloTalk, skilled at react, flutter and node.js, interested in RAG pipeline for AI and FR engineering.
+🧑‍💻 Software Engineer at HelloTalk,
+- skilled at react, flutter and node.js
-- 📫 How to reach me - [linkedin: zhenliu277](https://www.linkedin.com/in/zhenliu277)
+- interested in RAG-AI pipeline, Machine Learning n FR engineering 📫 How to reach me - [linkedin: zhenliu277](https://www.linkedin.com/in/zhenliu277)